AndyNortrup/AndyNortrup.github.io/_posts/2020-01-02-onewheel-pint-review.md

 2. It has plenty of range to be a first and last mile solution connecting me to my bus from home and office.
 3. The carry handle is good for carrying it onto the bus, and across the lobby and street; but don't plan on using it to carry the Pint across town if you run out of battery.
 4. Get the fender.
-5. Be preapred to get questions.
+5. Be prepared to get questions.

 ## The Ride